Ssimoes48/Earthquakes-Leaflet/README.md

 ![usgs](Images/1-Logo.png)

 USGS United States Geological Survey
-Welcome to the United States Geological Survey- USGS for short.
-To help understand data on natural hazards, healthy ecosystems and the impacts of climate, I have developed a useful tool to visualize earthquake data for the last 7 days.
-I have created an interactive map that displays locations of recent earthquakes around the world.
-The location points are sizes based on the earthquakes magnitude and the color reflects the depth of the event.
-There is also a helpful layer tool that adds tectonic plates to the map view to easily see the association of earthquake events in relation to plate location.
+Welcome to the United States Geological Survey or USGS.
+To understand data on natural hazards, healthy ecosystems and the impacts of climate, I developed a useful tool to visualize earthquake data for the last 7 days.
+I created an interactive map that displays locations of recent earthquakes around the world.
+The location points are sizes based on the earthquake’s magnitude.
+The color reflects the depth of each event.
+There is also a helpful layer tool that adds tectonic plates to the map view to display the association of earthquake events in relation to plate location.
 Below is the final visualization:

 ![Tect plates](Images/tech_plates.PNG)